This expedition exemplifies both HQW claim 1:

 The first year 7th graders did this project, they simply compiled their illustrations and animal facts.
-For the next two years, they created a DVD that was more interactive and could be shared with others.
+For both of the next two years, they created a DVD that was more interactive and could be shared with others.
 Unfortunately, there wasn’t an immediate audience for the DVD, and that product didn’t feel authentic.
-When it was time to do the fading footprints project again, the team took it in a new direction.
+When it was time to do the Fading Footprints project again, the team took it in a new direction.
 The students learned about vernal pools as part of their study of habitats.
 With their teachers, they hiked about in a local woodland area where there were vernal pools to be found.
 All the animals they studied had some connection to vernal pools, and instead of making a DVD, they created a publication: Life in a Vernal Pool.

 Here are some sample pages from the book: